pointyfar/hugo-walkthrough/content/walkthrough/008/index.md

 You may have noticed by now that some lines of HTML code across `index.html`, `single.html` and `list.html` are the same.
 Wouldn't it be nice if we could write those lines once and reuse them where we need them?

 We can in fact do exactly that!

+---

+Up next: We define a baseof template.